Women's Mental Health: Exploring Self Doubt & Imposter Syndrome

 Most women juggle many roles in life: Professional roles, family roles and personal roles.
-It can sometimes be challenging to balance these different roles without experiencing exhaustion, guilt and self-doubt – all of which contribute to our levels of psychological wellbeing.
+It can sometimes be challenging to balance these different roles without experiencing exhaustion, guilt and self-doubt.
+Add to this a society that places unrealistic demands and expectations on those who are socialised as women, and we can see why women’s psychological wellbeing can suffer.

-We also know that women often have a greater risk of experiencing imposter syndrome, the fear of being ‘found out’ or being exposed as a ‘fraud’ regardless of their seniority in the workplace is often cited as the key contributor for lack of confidence.
+We also know that women often experience a strong ‘inner critic’ and/or imposter syndrome (the fear of being ‘found out’ or being exposed as a ‘fraud’ regardless of their seniority in the workplace).
+This is often cited as the key contributor for lack of confidence.

-In this 60-minute session, led by a female clinical psychologist and working mother, we aim to explore some of the challenges facing women in the workplace with a focus on self-doubt and self-care.
+In this 60-minute session, led by a female clinical psychologist, we aim to explore some of the challenges facing women in the workplace with a focus on identifying unhelpful narratives and building self-worth.
 This 60-minute workshop will:

-- Help you develop strategies to increase self-confidence and manage self-doubt.
+Help you develop strategies to increase self-worth and manage your inner critic & imposter syndrome both in and outside the workplace.

 How it works: